-When we embarked on the adventure of refinishing our basement, I was pregnant with little maus.
-Being that my office was soon to become her nursery, I knew I had to move downstairs…which meant downsizing a bit.
+When we embarked on the adventure of refinishing the basement, I was pregnant with little maus.
+Being that my home office was soon to become her nursery, I knew I had to move downstairs…which meant downsizing a bit.
 Being a graphic designer and a

 hoarder collector of vintage loveliness, I needed a lot of storage space, but I also wanted a pretty sumthin’ sumthin’ to display such loveliness.
 Shelving was on my mind.